wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

 1. Set Microsoft Entra admin.
 Click Select.

    ### Connection Policy

 1. On the Create SQL Database page, select Next :Networking >, and on the Networking page, in the Network connectivity section, select Public endpoint.
 Then select Yes for both options in the Firewall rules section to allow access to your database server from Azure services and your current client IP address.

    * "Redirect" within the Azure network
    * "Proxy" (through a gateway via <strong>port 1443</strong>) for access outside the Azure network - Allow access from any IP address
    <br /><br />

+   Server Firewall rules can also be set using T-SQL:
+   <pre>EXECUTE sp_set_database_firewall_rule N'OnlyAllowServer','0.0.0.4','0.0.0.4';</pre>

    ### Defender

+   "Microsoft Defender" is a suite of "unified" offerings to discover and classify sensitive data, protect data and respond to data risks in Azure SQL Database and Azure Synapse Analytics.
+It's a unified solution that includes Azure SQL Database Advanced Threat Protection (ATP) and Azure SQL Database Vulnerability Assessment (VA).
+It's built into Azure SQL Database and Azure Synapse Analytics and is enabled by default.
+It's also available for Azure SQL Managed Instance and SQL Server on Azure Virtual Machines. [<a target="_blank" href="https://docs.microsoft.com/en-us/azure/azure-sql/database/advanced-data-security">DOCS</a>]

 1. Select Next: Security > and set the Enable Microsoft Defender for SQL option to "Not now" during testing.